amithmahi/demoselenium/README.md

-# GitHub Actions Selenium test automation example
+# GitHub Actions Selenium test automation examples

 This repository contains an example on using Selenium test automation with GitHub Actions and reporting test results to Testmo.
 You can learn more about this example in our article: